MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 **Protecting your intellectual property**

 There are several options discussed later in this article for protecting your intellectual property.
-These include limiting who files can be shared with, applying governance policies based on sensitivity labels, and managing the devices that users use to access content.
+These include limiting who files can be shared with, applying governance policies by using sensitivity labels, and managing the devices that users use to access content.

 In considering which options to choose, we recommend a balanced approach: